dhellmann/pymotw-3/source/urllib.request/index.rst

 Creating Custom Protocol Handlers
 =================================

-:mod:`urllib2` has built-in support for HTTP(S), FTP, and local file access.
+:mod:`urllib.request` has built-in support for HTTP(S), FTP, and local file access.
 To add support for other URL types, register another protocol handler.
 For example, to support URLs pointing to arbitrary files on remote NFS servers, without requiring users to mount the path before accessing the file, create a class derived from :class:`BaseHandler` and with a method :func:`nfs_open`.

 The protocol-specific :func:`open` method is given a single argument, the :class:`Request` instance, and it should return an object with a